 The operator shall be able to double click on components on the operation screen to automatically view the status in detailed text values

-Each Global windows gateway application shall support a global gateway and a Multi-Site gateway.
-One application per global gateway and multi-site gateway shall be needed.
-The system shall support up to 40 multi-site gateways.
+Each Global windows gateway application shall support a Global Gateway and a Multi-Site Gateway.
+One application per Global Gateway and Multi-Site Gateway shall be needed.
+The system shall support up to 40 Multi-Site Gateways.

 Perform the following operations from the SmartLink task commander: